layilin/SP23-33852/_texts/sc-page152.md

 - The airy phantoms of their friends deceas'd
 - Joy'd to regale on.——Such their simple creed.
 - The tamarind likewise should adorn her theme,
-- With whole tart fruit the sweltering fever loves [510]
+- With whose tart fruit the sweltering fever loves [510]
 - To quench his thirst, whose breezy umbrage soon
 - Shades the pleas'd planter, shades his children long.
 - Nor, lofty cassia, should she not recount